-Christine is a frequent contributor to the Harvard Business Review and Psychology Today, and has written articles for New York Times (Sunday Review), Wall Street Journal, McKinsey Quarterly, and Washington Post.
-She frequently delivers conference talks and has taught in various Executive programs at Harvard, Georgetown, USC, and ESADE.
-Prior to her position at Georgetown, she was a faculty member at Marshall School of Business at University of Southern California.
+Christine is a frequent contributor to the Harvard Business Review and Psychology Today and has written articles for New York Times (Sunday Review), Wall Street Journal, McKinsey Quarterly, and Washington Post.
+She frequently delivers conference talks and has taught in various executive programs at Harvard, Georgetown, USC, and ESADE.
+Prior to her position at Georgetown, she was a faculty member at Marshall School of Business at the University of Southern California.

 Christine’s work has been featured worldwide in over 1500 television, radio and print outlets.
 It has appeared on 20/20, Today, FoxNews, CNN, BBC, NBC, msnbc, CBS, ABC, and NPR.
 It has also been included in Time, the Wall Street Journal, the Financial Times, Fortune, Forbes, NY Times, The Washington Post, and L.A.
 Times.